 Her fingers laced together, face softening as though she were entertaining a puppy.
 “Have you ever seen a fish in a pond swimming right at the water’s edge?”

 His dad took him fishing once when he was eight.
-That was his only memory of his dad, and it was so awkward, so uncomfortable, that he pledged to forget the day altogether and conclude it to be a bad dream.
+This was his only memory of his father, and it was so awkward, so uncomfortable, that he pledged to forget the day altogether and conclude it to be a bad dream.

 “I’m that fish.
 And someone has snatched me out of my pond.”